Garfield's Fun Fest

-Garfield's Fun Fest is a 2008 computer-animated comedy film based on the comic strip Garfield.
-It was produced by Paws, Inc., in cooperation with The Animation Picture Company and distributed by 20th Century Fox Home Entertainment.
+Garfield's Fun Fest is a 2008 animated comedy film based on the comic strip Garfield.
+It was produced by Paws, Inc., in cooperation with The Animation Picture Company.
 It was written by Garfield's creator Jim Davis as a sequel to Garfield Gets Real.
-The film was released on August 5, 2008.
-It was later followed by a third film, Garfield's Pet Force, in 2009.
+The film was released on DVD in the United States on August 5, 2008, by 20th Century Fox Home Entertainment, and was pre-sold internationally by sales representative Velvet Octopus.
+It is the fourth Garfield film, and it was later followed by a fifth film, Garfield's Pet Force, in 2009.

 Plot

 Garfield is reading a book about the origins of Freddy Frog, his pond, and the beginning of humor to Odie.
 At breakfast, Jon reminds Garfield that Arlene wants to do a dance with him this year for the Annual Fun Fest, but Garfield is not interested in changing his 29-year comedy routine, nor is he worried about losing, and believes he will win again, because he won the Fun Fest 29 times, and the 30th Annual Fun Fest is to come tomorrow night.
 Arlene finds a different dance partner, Ramone; a heartbroken Garfield leaves alone.
 Garfield attempts to perform a new act that is done by himself, but he bombs it due to Ramone's heckling, and his ego is deflated.
 Worse, Arlene and Ramone seem enamored.

 At the studio's cafeteria, Odie gives Garfield a letter.
 When the duo opens it, they see that it's a map that leads to Freddie Frog's (from the opening scene) pond; Garfield plans to travel to the pond and drink the water in order to be funny and win the show, hoping to impress Arlene.
 Arlene watches him leave and realizes she has hurt Garfield's feelings.
 She then runs outside of the studio, but Garfield and Odie are already gone.
 Garfield and Odie follow the map and eventually, seemingly, make it to the pond after many obstacles and encountering the funny animals who have drunk from the pond.
 There, an oversized frog - Freddy - tells them that is not the pond they are looking for.
 Freddy agrees and leads them onto many trials that involve learning how to truly be funny.
 But Garfield fails to understand what the trials were about.
 They continue to the Funny Pond, with Garfield learning about self-deprecating humor.
 Meanwhile, Fun Fest director Charles worries, as Garfield was the main focus for Fun Fest and is missing.
 Ramone steps in and takes his place.
 While Arlene is disappointed that Garfield was gone and worried that he is jealous and hurt, Ramone manages to win over the audience and judges with his quips and accent.